 Language is important.
-Over at AusOpinion, I’ve argued that claims of ‘neutral’ and ‘apolitical’ language are dangerous lies.
+Over at AusOpinion, I’ve argued that claims of ‘neutral’ and ‘apolitical’ language are dangerous lies (link broken).
 There is, in fact, no way of describing something in completely neutral terms (whatever ‘neutral’ may mean).

 As part of my set up to discuss something even more interesting than language — images — I made a quick mention of the asylum seeker debate.